 Running a large, and very busy leprosy referral centre obviously requires considerable resources.
 Almost all the treatment we give to people affected by leprosy is provided free of charge and therefore has to be paid for through the donations of our supporters.
 These range from individuals and small trusts to partner organizations working in leprosy.
 Our annual turnover in the late 1980s was just £12,000, but has now grown to about £400,000.
-The economic challenges since 2009 have been difficult for us, as they have for many other UK charities, and NLT continues to rely heavily on its individual donor supporters who support our work because they like what we do, and know that it has a direct impact on very poor individuals in Nepal.
+The economic challenges in the last 10 years have been difficult for us, as they have for many other UK charities, and NLT continues to rely heavily on its individual donor supporters who support our work because they like what we do, and know that it has a direct impact on very poor individuals in Nepal.
 NLT in Nepal works with people affected by leprosy, as well as other poor and marginalised people, and is 100% committed to making sure that our funds are used effectively for that purpose.
 If you are looking for an opportunity to invest in helping to overcome poverty, stigma, gender-related problems, disability, and the awful disease of leprosy itself, then do please consider supporting our work.

 Each month Lalgadh Leprosy Services Centre (LLSC) diagnoses about 100 new cases of leprosy, with many needing our continued help.
 Leprosy may have moved off major grant-maker’s agendas, but literally thousands of people affected by leprosy are still coming to our door for help every year from Nepal and India, and NLT does its best to help all of them.